 To this end, we demand that our suppliers demonstrate reasonable due diligence regarding their sources and the chain of ownership of 3TG minerals.
-This reasonable due diligence meets the requirements of the framework laid out in the OECD Due Diligence Guidance applying to responsible supply chains of minerals sourced in Our target in 2023 was to audit at least one supplier in each of our 19 critical portfolios.
-We achieved this target."

-conflict or high-risk zones.
+This reasonable due diligence meets the requirements of the framework laid out in the OECD Due Diligence Guidance applying to responsible supply chains of minerals sourced in conflict or high-risk zones.
 Sagemcom implements a transparent mineral procurement chain by participating in the Responsible Minerals Initiative (RMI), and collaborates with other companies and stakeholders in order to improve the traceability and responsible procurement of minerals.
 As a member of the RMI, we expect our suppliers to provide information on the origin of the 3GT minerals used in the products supplied to Sagemcom.
 Moreover, we give public account of our policy and practices regarding conflict minerals, to make sure that stakeholders are informed of the efforts and the progress we have made.
 In order to continually improve our conflict minerals programme, we regularly revise and update its policies and practices in accordance with the emerging best practices and new developments in the industry's standards.
 Sagemcom takes these measures to minimise the risk of procuring conflict minerals and to contribute to the ethical and sustainable procurement of the minerals used in its products.
 This policy reflects Sagemcom's broader commitment to corporate social responsibility and ethical business practices.